Pica Eating Disorder and Correct Coding in ICD-10

 Coverage is based on the individual’s insurance carrier.
 Some commercial and managed Medicare and Medicaid plans may require prior authorization for mental health benefits.
 Check with the individual payers for specific plan guidelines.

-This article was first published in BC Advantage/www.billing-coding.com under the title, “Pica – The Need to Eat Dirt and Other Non-Food Stuff” and is reprinted here with permission.
+I submitted this article to BC Advantage/www.billing-coding.com for their publication under the title, “Pica – The Need to Eat Dirt and Other Non-Food Stuff.”
+It is reprinted here with their permission.